 Microsoft’s Azure Information Protection is a cloud solution (referred to as AIP) that gives an organization the power to classify and protect documents, data, and emails with labels.
 AIP client helps to keep important documents and emails safe from unauthorized parties who shouldn't see them, even if the email is forwarded or documents are saved to another location.
 The AIP solution is used to classify documents and open documents that other people have protected by using the “Rights Management Protection” technology from Azure.

 Classifications and policies are defined at the organization level and are enforced by AIP clients.
-The client checks for any changes whenever a supported Microsoft Office application starts and downloads the changes as its latest Azure Information Protection policy.
+The client checks for any changes whenever a supported Microsoft Office application starts and downloads the changes as per its latest Azure Information Protection policy.
 Users must have Azure Information Protection clients installed on their machines to define classifications and open protected documents.

 Under Microsoft’s Azure Rights Management, documents can be protected even when not in the organization's system.
-A file can be set to be viewable only to specific individuals even if the file is taken out of the system and distributed elsewhere, thereby keeping the data protected and encrypted even if the document is copied or removed.
+A file can be set to be viewable only to specific individuals, even if the file is taken out of the system and distributed elsewhere, thereby keeping the data protected and encrypted even if the document is copied or removed.

 In this implementation guide, we cover the following four phases of the Information Protection life cycle and provide guidance on how to approach each of these phases.